-Our 7 octillion atoms and 37 trillion cells together with the 11 key systems that operate our bodies have one common purpose – to keep us functioning well so we can enjoy a long and happy life.
+Our millions of cells together with the 11 key systems that operate our bodies have one common purpose – to keep us functioning well so we can enjoy a long and happy life.

 If fueled well and properly cared for, our bodies are astonishing machines that can achieve amazing things – from ‘Hold my beer’ stunts to major feats of endurance – right through to creating a whole new life.

-You might be surprised to learn that a good body massage has valuable therapeutic effects on those 37 trillion cells of yours and – in particular – on your eleven very busy body systems.
+You might be surprised to learn that a good massage has valuable therapeutic effects on those 37 trillion cells of yours and – in particular – on your eleven very busy body systems.

 We get it – you probably associate massage purely with pampering and relaxation.
 However massage positively impacts your health and every inch of your body in a variety of healthy ways.

 The integumentary system is your first line of defense from the outside world.